robert-hh/ADS7818/README.md

 - vref is the reference voltage, used to calculate the voltage value.
 If the internal Vref is used, this allows small corrections.
 If an external Vref is applied, it can be assigned here.
 Vref is only used for the calculation of the equivalent voltage.
-- inverted set True is an inverted is added between the MOSI output and CONV input in order to get an high CONV level during quiet times.
+- inverted set True if an inverter is inserted between the MOSI output and CONV input in order to get an high CONV level during quiet times.

 ## Methods